MKLab-ITI/pygrank/README.md

 of the personalization dictionary to also avoid these conversions.

-:warning: Directly passing numpy arrays instead of personalization dictionaries is not yet supported by some post-processing schemes.
+:warning: Directly passing numpy arrays instead of personalization dictionaries is not yet supported by some post-processing schemes and evaluation metrics.
+For the time being, we recommend writting code without this argument and then checking whether adding it improves performance.

 ### Adjacency Matrix Normalization
-Node ranking algorithms all use the same default scheme that performs symmetric (i.e. Lalplacian-like) normalization for undirected graphs and column-wise normalization that follows a true probabilistic formulation of transition probabilities for directed graphs, such as `DiGraph` instances.
+Node ranking algorithms all use the same default scheme that performs symmetric (i.e. Laplacian-like) normalization for undirected graphs and column-wise normalization that follows a true probabilistic formulation of transition probabilities for directed graphs, such as `DiGraph` instances.
 The type of normalization can be manually edited by passing a `normalization` argument to constructors of ranking algorithms.
+This parameter can assume values of:
+* *"auto"* for the above-described default behavior
+* *"col"* for column-wise normalization
-This parameter can assume values of "auto" for the above-described default behavior, "col" for column-wise normalization, "symmetric" for symmetric normalization and "none" for avoiding any normalization, for example because edge weights already hold the normalization (e.g. this is used to rank graphs after FairWalk is used to preprocess edge weights).
+* *"symmetric"* for symmetric normalization
+* *"none"* for avoiding any normalization, for example because edge weights already hold the normalization (e.g. this is used to rank graphs after FairWalk is used to preprocess edge weights).